Massillon Museum + Tremont Coffee Co.

 From there, through a small doorway, down a ramp, and around a corner, Studio M Gallery is revealed.
 It’s a decent space for exhibiting a rotating work of local artists and a very welcomed addition and contrast to the rest of the (history) museum.
 The room is not very wide, more like a bloated hallway, so it doesn’t lend itself to very large works of art but it does facilitate a more intimate if not engulfed experience with the work.

 I think Studio M was a smart addition and a great way to represent another common area of interest into the museum; to be a place for everyone, the history buffs, preservation enthusiasts, and creatives.
 The individuals that operate a local museum bear the burden of being tasked with the expectation to educate, entertain, and serve the community within the areas of local history and art, and also be a suitable place to gather - a school, a museum, and a community center all in one.
 They are often expected to work these miracles with limited resources, a reduced staff, and a meager budget - no small task.
 I’m not generally a fan of history museums that masquerade as art museums.
 Logistically however, and logically, while taking all the above into account, I think it makes sense for a small town to encompass both under one roof, especially since the lines of what is art and what is artifact can be blurry.
-In my opinion the Massillon Museum does a decent job delineating the two.
+In my opinion, the Massillon Museum does an impressive job merging the two.

 The CAFE: Tremont Coffee Co.